google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 ### Padding

-Padding bytes in structs and enums are often but not always uninitialized.
+Padding bytes in structs and enums are uninitialized.
 This means that treating a struct as a bag of bytes (by, say, treating `&Struct` as `&[u8; size_of::<Struct>()]` and reading from there) is UB even if you don't write invalid values to those bytes, since you are accessing uninitialized `u8`s.

 Reading from padding [always produces uninitialized values][pad-glossary].